-The purpose of this course is to create awareness for both firm management and employees around the concept of modern slavery and its potential impacts on customer organisations.
+The purpose of these courses is to create awareness for both firm management and employees around the concept of modern slavery and its potential impacts on customer organisations.
 The course introduces the countries, industries and types of workplaces where modern slavery risks are known to be high, as well as the legislation intended to protect individuals.
-Additionally, it covers the tools, systems and controls firms can use to address and manage risks.

 Geography Covered: Global | Duration: 45-60 minutes